sonatype/operator-nexus-repository/README.md

 #### Cloud deployments (AWS/Azure)
 * Ensure the appropriate Container Storage Interface (CSI) driver(s) are installed for your chosen OpenShift cloud deployment.
 Please, refer to OpenShift documentation for details on configuring CSI drivers.

-Note: if you're using Red Hat Open Shift on AWS (ROSA), CSI drivers for dynamically provisioning EBS volumes are installed by default and you should see associated storage classes for them in your cluster web console, similar to what's shown below:
+Note: if you're using Red Hat OpenShift on AWS (ROSA), CSI drivers for dynamically provisioning EBS volumes are installed by default; you should see associated storage classes for them in your cluster web console similar to what's shown below:

   ![ROSA Default Storage Classe](doc%2Fimages%2Frosa%20default%20storage%20classes.png)